fiskl-accounting/help-docs/docs/FAQs/accounting-faqs.md

 We're continually improving Fiskl, so stay tuned for future updates!

+### Where can bank rules be set for transaction feeds?
+Bank transaction rules are automatic and can currently can’t be set or configured.
+This is on our roadmap

 ### Can bank rules be auto reconciled without having to approve the set rules?

 Fiskl’s AI streamlines bank reconciliation by automatically suggesting relevant categories.
 You can quickly review and confirm transactions in batches, making the process faster and more efficient.